-It only takes 20 minutes…maybe…to think ahead, and decide what you want.
+It only takes 20 minutes to think ahead and decide what you want.

 Here is how I do it:

-Then I grab the shopping list which stays next to my weekly planner on the fridge.
-I like to keep this list on the fridge, so that the kids and hubby can easily write down the things during the week that they finished or is gone.
+Then I grab the shopping list, which stays next to my weekly planner on the fridge.
+I keep the list on the fridge so that my kids and hubby can easily write down the things during the week that they finished or is gone.

 A couple of tips I have learned is:

 - I keep one day a week for leftovers.
 This night is usually at the end of the week.
-Leftover night is important because it gives me a break, and nothing goes to waste.
-Leftovers can be used by hubby for work lunches, or saved for the one night that is leftover night.
-It is fun because everyone gets to choose what they want for dinner that night.
-Plus the kids used to leftovers.
-This works great because then the fridge is all cleaned out by the end of the week and ready to start a new week.
+Leftover night is important because it gives me a break and nothing goes to waste.
+Leftovers can be used by hubby for work lunches or saved for the one night that is leftover night.
+It is fun because everyone gets to choose what they want for dinner that night and the kids learn to like leftovers.
+Leftover night also works great because the fridge is cleaned out by the end of the week and we are ready to start a new week.

 - I balance out my weekly meals with some dinners that are easy to make, a new recipe, and the type of foods.
 For example: I will be conscious of the meals with pasta, potatoes, the kinds of meats, or meals with rice.
-This is so we are not having pasta every night, or rice every meal etc.
+This is so we are not having pasta every night or rice at every meal, etc.

 - Make more food than one serving per person.
 I shifted in this when I married my Samoan hubby.
 Why try and calculate just enough for each person?
-Just make a lot and then its easier the rest of the week.
+Just make a lot and then you’ll always have enough—or leftovers for leftover night!

 - I think of what is going on that week so I know what kind of meals to put on each day.
-For example: football practice is right in the middle of dinner time- I might do a crockpot meal that night, or a 30 minute meal.
+For example: if football practice is right in the middle of dinner time, I might do a crockpot meal that night or a 30 minute meal.

 What is best for you?

-My plan for the week is not set in stone, I can move around meals according to how the day has gone.
-Crockpot meals for days I will be gone or busy all day, or I pick the 30 minute meal if something came up and I am late at starting dinner.
+My plan for the week is not set in stone; I can move around meals according to how the day has gone.
+Crockpot meals for days I will be gone or busy all day or the 30 minute meal if something came up and I am late at starting dinner.
 Either way, it is flexible and I can pick something off that list and have the ingredients.

-Another benefit I have found to this method besides wasting less food is that I spend WAY less.
-I only buy what I need for my meals, I have what I need and it all gets used.
-Opposite of how I used to shop by just grabbing what I thought I needed or wanted, and then having to throw the produce out because it went bad.
+Another benefit I have found to this method besides wasting less food is that I spend way less.
+When I only buy what I need for my meals, I have what I need, and it all gets used.
+This is the opposite of how I used to shop where I just grabbed what I thought I needed or wanted but would then have to throw the produce out because it went bad.

 Either way, in this time period there are so many things that moms can put their time into, and it is all a personal choice.
-We can not do it all, and other things wont happen that are also important.
+We cannot do it all, and other things won’t happen that are also important.
 We must not beat ourselves up.
 Find out your priorities and what is for your highest and best good.
-How others are doing it, and how I am doing it might not be the best for you, and thats OK 🙂
+How others are doing it, and how I am doing it might not be the best for you, and thats okay! 🙂